bronixEngineering/bluera-backend/set-claim-ms/README.md

 After deployment, configure your Supabase webhook:
 1. Go to your Supabase project → Database → Webhooks
-2. Create a new webhook for the `claimable_addresses` table
+2. Create a new webhook for the `farcaster_notifications` table
 3. Set the webhook URL to: `https://your-railway-app.railway.app/api/set-claimable`
 4. Add header: `x-api-key: your-api-key`
 5. Set trigger to: INSERT events